 Mitsubishi Outlander PHEV running costs

-|Insurance group||Warranty||Service intervals||2018/19 company car cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||2019/20 company-car cost (20%/40%)|

 However, it's the most affordable way into a large plug-in hybrid SUV.
 A Volvo XC60 T8 Twin Engine is vastly more expensive, and rivals like the MINI Countryman and Hyundai Kona Electric are smaller, if also cheaper.

-It’s a much more compelling proposition for company-car users; the Outlander PHEV costs half the BiK tax of an equivalent Skoda Kodiaq 2.0-litre diesel, averaging out at around £2,000 per year for a 40% taxpayer over the next three years.
+It’s a much more compelling proposition for company-car users; the Outlander PHEV costs half the BiK tax of an equivalent Skoda Kodiaq 2.0-litre diesel, averaging out at around £2,000 a year for a 40% taxpayer over the next three years.

 The catch is that the Outlander will be quite expensive to fuel with its petrol engine working.
 This is a heavy car and you’ll be lucky to see 35mpg from the petrol engine, so make sure that you can plug it in regularly enough to make best use of the electric running.

 Mitsubishi Outlander PHEV insurance group

-You’ll need to have your Mitsubishi Outlander PHEV serviced every year or 12,500 miles, and you can buy a fixed-price pack for around £500 to cover the first three years.
+You’ll need to have your Outlander PHEV serviced every year or 12,500 miles, and you can buy a fixed-price pack for around £500 to cover the first three years.

 The Mitsubishi Outlander PHEV is free of tax for the first year, and will get you into London’s Congestion Charge zone for free as well.
-However, from the second year on it’s subject to £135-a-year VED road tax and, if you buy one that costs more than £40,000, you’ll also pay an additional annual surcharge of £320 the first five times you tax it.
+However, from the second year on it’s subject to £135-a-year VED and, if you buy one that costs more than £40,000, you’ll also pay an additional annual surcharge of £320 the first five times you tax it.